pumpedlunch/uma-docs/developers/optimistic-oracle-v3/in-depth-tutorial-insurance.md

 	"getMinimumBond(address)(uint256)" $DEFAULT_CURRENCY_ADDRESS)
 ```

-This should be zero for [0xe9448D94C9b033Ff50d3B14089043bD976fC1394](https://goerli.etherscan.io/address/0xe9448d94c9b033ff50d3b14089043bd976fc1394) on Goerli, but in case of other currencies make sure to have this amount of `DEFAULT_CURRENCY_ADDRESS` both on insured account (for submitting the claim) and on insurer (for disputing the claim).
+This should be zero for [0xe9448D94C9b033Ff50d3B14089043bD976fC1394](https://goerli.etherscan.io/address/0xe9448d94c9b033ff50d3b14089043bd976fc1394) on Goerli, but in case of other currencies make sure to have this amount of `DEFAULT_CURRENCY_ADDRESS` both on the insured account (for submitting the claim) and on the insurer's account (for disputing the claim).
 If bond amount is non-zero, also make sure to add approval:

 ```bash
 cast send --mnemonic "$MNEMONIC" --mnemonic-index $INSURED_ID \